exquisitesoftware/Applicant-Test-Projects/README.md

-# test_projects
+# Applicant Test Projects

-Applicant Test Projects
+Test projects which are intentionally broken to test developers knowledge of Github and ability to identify and fix problems of various complexities.